ionhaken/ion-codegen/README.md

 ```

 layout:
-- lazy - Element id equals index of data.
-Therefore data is non-contiquous and deleting an item will leave holes to data.
+- lazy - Items are accessed directly using item ids.
+Deleting an item will leave empty holes to data.
-- remapped - Element id refers to index of data.
-Therefore data can be kept contiquous and deleted item will be replaced with an item from end of data while indices are updated.
+- remapped - Item identifiers refer to indices that are used to access data.
+Deleted item will be replaced with an item from the back of data, but indices to data are updated.
+This will keep data flat, but accesses are little slower than in lazy layout.

 stats:
 - all - experimental access tracking
 - none - no stats

 allow_invalid_access:
 - if enabled, first item created to the store is an item that will be accessed when using invalid store identifier.
+ItemId::IsValid() can be used to check is an identifier valid.

 data - optional type attributes:
 - modifiable: Setter method is replaced by non-constant getter method